guilherme-lampert/cs50x-final-project/README.md

 This is my very first project and it was made to complete the CS50x course from Harvard.
 For this exercise, I created a Flask application that uses the free IMF API to fetch data and return results in the form of charts.
 I also practiced the creation of user accounts and login sessions.

-Since this is my first project, I understand that the code has a lot of room for improvement and I know this can only be achieved through practice and more projects.
+* Please note that this is just an exercise and it was my very first project.
+I understand that the code has a lot of room for improvement and I know this can only be achieved through practice and more projects.
 Thank you!

 #### Video Demo:  <https://youtu.be/LPd1VWT4BFo>
 #### Description: